 Record types or object classes: As mentioned, the information in Megajoule.org is structured into a searchable database.
 Key record types include Things (forms of energy and technologies for transformation of energy), metrics that describe Things, estimates of the values of metrics, Sources of Estimates, contributors, and comments.

 Unit conversion: Units are the bane of energy analysts, especially in the USA where analysts often use traditional systems of weights and measures, rather than the International System (SI) of units used almost universally in the rest of the World.
 (US analysts continue to use British Thermal Units or BTU and Quads or 1015 BTU, units no longer in use even in Britain.)
 MegaJoule.org supports both SI and US units.
-Users can enter quantities in most standard unitsview in the units they prefer
+Users can enter quantities in most standard units.
+We are developing facilities to allow users to view estimates in the units they prefer.

 Glossary: As in any discipline, specialist terms often come up in technical discussions about energy.
 To make energyspeak more accessible to all, we have built in a community-sourced glossary that contributors can extend, comment on, and rate.